128technology/docs/docs/about_support_policy.md

 * **Effect of Release EOS:** After Release EOS Juniper is not under obligation to perform support services of any kind for any Releases under the applicable Version.
 Juniper is not under any obligation to keep any such Releases available for download after Release EOS.

+## End-of-Life Products

+When a software product approaches End of Life (EOL), it is the policy of Juniper Networks to communicate these important milestones to our customers.
+It is our intent to help customers understand the impact of the product end of life, to understand the associated timelines, and help manage the product transition.

+This communication is handled on a product-by-product basis via an End of Life Notification (EOLN), which is a specific type of Product Support Notification (PSN).
+EOL dates for the SSR are posted on the [Session Smart Router Dates & Milestones](https://support.juniper.net/support/eol/software/ssr/) page on the Juniper website.

+The EOLN includes the critical milestone dates that occur in the typical product end of life process.
+The EOLN may also contain other key information pertaining to Juniper Networks hardware and software products, such as recommended replacement product(s).
+Rules and milestone dates specified in the EOLN for a particular product may vary from the guidelines stated above.
+Variance from the guidelines may occur in a variety of cases, including among others, when a product joins the Juniper portfolio as part of an acquisition, where the acquired company has a materially different end-of-life policy.

 ## CVEs

 Juniper Networks is committed to providing the highest quality software with each release.
 In addition to creating new features and functions for the Session Smart Networking Platform, Critical Vulnerability Exposures (CVE) are continuously evaluated and addressed in accordance with our [security policy](about_security_policy.md).
 In many cases, CVEs exist in the operating system's libraries, binaries, and kernel.
 Addressing these vulnerabilities requires upgrading direct or indirect dependences of the SSN products from upstream repositories.
 In some cases, this requires upgrading the kernel or even the version of OS distribution, which no longer qualifies as a patch and necessitates an increment to a minor or major version of software.

-### End-of-life products

-When a software product approaches End of Life (EOL), it is the policy of Juniper Networks to communicate these important milestones to our customers.
-It is our intent to help customers understand the impact of the product end of life, to understand the associated timelines, and help manage the product transition.

-This communication is handled on a product-by-product basis via an End of Life Notification (EOLN), which is a specific type of Product Support Notification (PSN).
-EOLN’s are posted at Juniper’s public website.
-(As of the date of this policy document, the site is located at https://www.juniper.net/support/eol/, where this policy is also posted).

-The EOLN includes the critical milestone dates that occur in the typical product end of life process.
-The EOLN may also contain other key information pertaining to Juniper Networks hardware and software products, such as recommended replacement product(s).
-Rules and milestone dates specified in the EOLN for a particular product may vary from the guidelines stated below.
-Variance from the guidelines may occur in a variety of cases, including among others, when a product joins the Juniper portfolio as part of an acquisition, where the acquired company has a materially different end-of-life policy.